What is dystonia?

 What causes dystonia?

-Research has pinpointed a number of different genetic mutations that have been linked to dystonia.
-Dystonia can also be caused by a stroke; this is called secondary dystonia, and the symptoms are usually limited to one side of the body.
+Research has pinpointed a number of different genetic defects that have been linked to dystonia.
+Dystonia can also be caused by a stroke; this is called secondary dystonia.
+In this case, the symptoms are usually limited to one side of the body.

 The first signs of dystonia can appear at any age, from children (usually between the ages of 5 and 16) to adults.